-I’m a bit impatient (read: very impatient!) so standing around waiting in line is no fun.
-Add to that my attempt to get to the airport early was unsuccessful and I’m a bundle of nerves.
+I’m a bit impatient (read: very impatient!), so standing around waiting in line is no fun.
+Additionally, my attempt to get to the airport early was unsuccessful, and I’m a bundle of nerves.
 Getting onto a plane like that doesn’t set me up for success.

 It’s worth it to get TSA PreCheck if you’re eligible.
 (Generally speaking, a US citizen, though others may be eligible as well.)
 This post has all you need to know about TSA PreCheck to decide if it’s right for you.